 This command filters the list of types, methods, and variables to match the expected type of an expression.
 It works anywhere as long as JetBrains Rider can determine the expected type of the expression, for example, right-hand sides of assignments, variable initializers, or return statements.
 If several return types are possible, JetBrains Rider detects the most recently used symbol of an applicable type and automatically selects it in the lookup list.
-Smart Completion can also suggest creating anonymous delegates, lambda expressions, and regular methods, as well as local variables for out parameters.
-In addition to that, in object initializers, Smart Completion suggests fields/properties that were not yet assigned a value.
+Type-Matching Completion can also suggest creating anonymous delegates, lambda expressions, and regular methods, as well as local variables for out parameters.
+In addition to that, in object initializers, Type-Matching Completion suggests fields/properties that were not yet assigned a value.

 Invoke smart completion

 Place the caret at the position where you're going to type your code.